Eric-Carlton/angular-name-that-song/README.md

 Feel free to report any bugs or feature requests by opening an issue [here](https://github.com/Eric-Carlton/angular-name-that-song/issues/new).

 If you have any feature requests, feel free to open an issue.
 However, I can't guarantee I'll implement all requested features since I really just hacked this together as a game to play with my friends.
-If you feel very strongly about adding a feature, the fastest way to get it in would be to open an issue and the submit a pull request which resolves the issue.
+If you feel very strongly about adding a feature, the fastest way to get it in would be to open an issue and then submit a pull request which resolves the issue.